 You may have heard that multimedia content is quite popular these days -- in fact, marketers who use video grow revenue 49% faster than non-video users.
 But how do you come up with ideas for what these videos should be about?
 That’s where your blogs come in.
 You can adapt them as short recap videos, or even podcasts to provide your audience with a new way to learn from you.
 Plus, it helps you build a presence on multiple channels.
 While blogs, when composed correctly, tend to perform better in organic search results, videos tend to show more promise on social media.

 2) Build social sharing links directly into content.

 Speaking of social media -- are you making it easy for your audience to tell their friends about you?
 If not, consider building easy sharing tools like “tweet this” buttons directly into your website content, so that readers can share items they find particularly valuable without leaving the page.

 This hack works particularly well with things like one-line quotes or statistics.
 Since Twitter has a 140-character limit, these short snippets are prime for shareability.

 Leads -- they’re great!
 But where do they come from?

 If you’re not sure where your leads are most likely to convert -- on a product page, versus a pricing page, for example -- you can use a non-intrusive exit intent popup to test different conversion points.
-It’s one of the tools available in the HubSpot Marketing Free software, which helps to shed light on how leads behave on your website and how that can turn them into customers.
+It’s one of the lead capture tools available in the HubSpot Marketing Free software, which helps to shed light on how leads behave on your website and how that can turn them into customers.

 But again -- be sure that this popup is non-intrusive, especially on mobile.
 Google penalizes sites with intrusive mobile interstitials, so make sure you’re creating something that doesn’t interfere with a positive user experience.